ahmed-raza19/05-ai-workflow-automation/README.md

 - 📨 **Automatic department routing** based on ticket category
 - 🚨 **Human-review flagging** for legal, security, or critical issues
 - 📝 **Full audit logging** — every decision is logged to file and console
+- 🌐 **Custom dashboard UI** at `/` with live status, quick examples, and structured ticket results
+- 🔄 **Decision source tracking** so responses show whether the LLM or fallback rules handled the ticket
 - 🌐 **Clean FastAPI architecture** with Pydantic-validated schemas

 ## 🧠 How It Works